 North Coast School of Education

-Preliminary Administrative Credential Program
+Preliminary Administrative Services Credential Program

 partners

-NCSOE’s one-year state accredited Preliminary Administrative Credential Program (PASC) is designed to provide educational leaders with the theoretical framework and field work to become administrators through a job-embedded experience that also prepares them to take the state-required CA Administrator Performance Assessment (CalAPA).
+NCSOE’s one-year state accredited Preliminary Administrative Services Credential Program (PASC) is designed to provide educational leaders with the theoretical framework and field work to become administrators through a job-embedded experience that also prepares them to take the state-required CA Administrator Performance Assessment (CalAPA).

 NCSOE is committed to cultivating and supporting effective educators and lifelong learners for California's students.
 In order to ensure that NCSOE's high-quality programming, NCSOE incorporates a continuous improvement cycle as a tool for assessment, evaluation, and implementation that supports Candidate learning and success.